PhrozenIO/PowerRemoteDesktop/README.md

 Invoke-RemoteDesktopServer -CertificateFile "<certificate_location>"
 ````

-If you want to avoid using your own certificate and prefer not to go through the process of creating one, you can remove the 'CertificateFile' option and run PowerShell as an administrator instead.
+If you want to avoid using your own certificate and prefer not to go through the process of creating one, you can remove the 'CertificateFile'.
+A default certificate will be created on local user certificate store (not recommended)

 ````powershell
 Install-Module -Name PowerRemoteDesktop_Viewer